sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/02-bisection-method.md

 - Slow convergence
 - Cannot approximate solutions for even functions and more
 - Cannot determine complex roots
-- Cannot be applied if there are discontinuities
-- Cannot be applied if its sign doesn't change in the interval
+- Cannot be applied if there are discontinuities or its sign doesn't change in the interval